 The Stanford product management program is great, but is it really worth it – especially since there are so many other online communities and programs available out there?

 If you’re wondering the same thing, keep reading.
-In this article, we’ll break down Stanford product management program, review it from a neutral perspective, and list some other alternatives you can try.
+In this article, we’ll break down the Stanford product management program, review it from a neutral perspective, and list some other alternatives you can try.
 If you're interested in learning more via video, then watch below.
 Otherwise, skip ahead.

 Let’s get started.

 The Stanford product management program offers two primary courses, both of which, focus on creating smart, agile, and dynamic product managers.

 These courses help candidates figure out how to identify problems within their product and come up with an effective product strategy to overcome such setbacks.

 While everyone can apply for the Stanford product management program, people with engineering backgrounds are encouraged to enroll in these courses.
 Graduate-level students who want to create a successful career in this field are also encouraged to apply.

 Although, you can also apply if you are an entrepreneur or a full-time employee.

 In a nutshell, the Stanford product management program aims to teach its students the essentials of product management and provide them with knowledge and product skills to make progress within the issues that society is facing.